Technology Prep Checklist

-Students can participate in online and hybrid courses using a PC or MAC desktop or laptop with a screen size no smaller than 1024x600, or the average size of a netbook.
+Students can participate in online and hybrid courses using a PC or MAC desktop or laptop with a screen size no smaller than 1024 x 768, or the average size of a Chromebook.
 In general, computers that are three years old or younger should be fine for online courses.
 Even though app versions exist of several platforms used in online classes, students should not rely solely on a tablet or smartphone.
 Your computer should also be equipped with a webcam for synchronous sessions.

 2: Update everything!